Professor Kenneth Stein, Emory University and Center for Israel Education, June 11, 2021

 November 2001 – Colin Powell, United States Secretary of State

 “We have a vision of a region where Israelis and Arabs can live together in peace, security and dignity.
 We have a vision of a region where two states, Israel and Palestine, live side by side within secure and recognized borders.”
-Speech by U.S. Secretary of State Colin Powell, “U.S. Position on Terrorists and Peace in the Middle East,” November 19, 2001.
+Speech by U.S. Secretary of State Colin Powell, “U.S. Position on Terrorists and Peace in the Middle East,” November 19, 2001, Speech by U.S. Secretary of State Colin Powell,” Journal of Palestine Studies, 31.2 (2002): 165-9.

 January 7, 2001 – Bill Clinton, President of the United States